yhyadev/yos/README.md

 # The Y Operating System

-An experimental operating system made for researching and learning only
+An operating system for me (Y stands for Yhya)

+## More details

+I currently use Void Linux, I hate it, so I am trying to make my own operating system from scratch How hard can it be? weeks? months? years? centuries? only Allah knows, but I will just try